Madiun

-Madiun (ꦑꦸꦛꦩꦝꦶꦪꦸꦤ꧀) is a landlocked city in the western part of East Java, Indonesia, known for its agricultural center.
-It was formerly (until 2010) the capital of the Madiun Regency, but is now administratively separated from the regency.
-Madiun is commonly known as "Kota Gadis", which is an acronym for "Trading, Education and Industrial City" in Indonesian.
+Madiun (ꦑꦸꦛꦩꦝꦶꦪꦸꦤ꧀) is city in the western part of East Java, Indonesia, known for its agricultural center.
+The city has been administratively separate from the surrounding Madiun Regency since the formation of the two bodies in 1950, but the city remained the seat of the regency administration until 2010.
+Madiun is commonly known as "Kota Gadis", which is an acronym for "Trading, Education and Industrial City" in Indonesian and sometimes known as Milaan van Java in Dutch language.